Project name: Central-BIC Central Europe Biodiversity Innovative Communities

 Project duration: June 2024 – November 2026

-project aims to develop new tools and methodologies for sustainable ecosystem management.
+The Central-BIC project aims to develop new tools and methodologies for sustainable ecosystem management.
 The goal is to involve local communities, arable and livestock farmers and also tourists in the process of testing tailored solutions for ecosystem management and biodiversity conservation.
 The project activities involve the establishment of sustainable ecosystem management models including the use of native animal breeds (goats, sheep) to restore degraded grasslands, protect natural resources and develop sustainable tourism practices.

 CHALLENGES